The benefits of resistance band training for athletes are far-reaching and can have a huge impact on one's progression in their sport.

 This is why resistance band training is so valuable.

-Resistance bands are used by some of the top athletes in the world such as LeBron James, Carlin Isles (regarded as “the fastest rugby player in the world,”) Alex Morgan, Allyson Felix, Serena Williams, Antonio Brown, and Dez Bryant.
+Resistance bands are used by some of the top athletes in the world such as LeBron James, Carlin Isles, Alex Morgan, and Dez Bryant.
 From rugby to tennis, resistance bands have the ability to help athletes in varying sports.

 They can also can be used by athletes of all ages, whether you’re just starting to train for your sport or you’ve been training for years.
 This demonstrates their versatility as a training tool and should give you confidence that you can use them regardless of what ability level you are at.